LUMA: A Benchmark Dataset for Learning from Uncertain and Multimodal Data: Dataset

 \subsection{Audio modality}

-For audio modality, the diversity of accent in the pronunciation was an important factor to be considered and we collected samples, where different people would pronounce the corresponding class label.
-For this task, we used three audio/text parallel corpora, and extracted the desired audio segments.
-More specifically, we used The Spoken Wikipedia \cite{arne_mining_2016}, LibriSpeech \cite{panayotov_librispeechasr_2015}, and Mozilla Common Voice \cite{commonvoice:2020} corpora.
-The audio collection pipeline is depicted in Figure \ref{fig:audio-extraction-pipeline}.
+For audio modality, the diversity of accent in the pronunciation was an important factor to consider, and we collected samples, where different people would pronounce the corresponding class label of CIFAR 10/100 images.
+For this task, we used three audio/text parallel corpora and extracted the desired audio segments.
+More specifically, we used The Spoken Wikipedia \citep{arne_mining_2016}, LibriSpeech \citep{panayotov_librispeechasr_2015}, and Mozilla Common Voice \citep{commonvoice:2020} corpora.
+The audio collection pipeline is shown in Figure \ref{fig:audio-extraction-pipeline}.

-The Spoken Wikipedia is a collection of hundreds hours of phoneme-level aligned audio, where volunteer readers are reading various Wikipedia articles.
+The Spoken Wikipedia is a collection of hundreds of hours of phoneme-level aligned audio, where volunteer readers are reading various Wikipedia articles.
 We used these alignments to extract all the instances of audio segments that pronounced one of the CIFAR-10/100 classes.

 The LibriSpeech dataset is a corpus of 1,000 hours of English speech, derived from audiobooks from the LibriVox\footnote{https://librivox.org/} project, which is a collection of public domain audiobooks.
-Unfortunately, LibriSpeech doesn't provide word-level alignment, hence, we used force-aligned alignments\footnote{https://github.com/CorentinJ/librispeech-alignments} generated with the Montreal Forced Aligner \cite{mcauliffe17_interspeech}.
+Unfortunately, LibriSpeech doesn't provide word-level alignment, hence, we used force-aligned alignments\footnote{https://github.com/CorentinJ/librispeech-alignments} generated with the Montreal Forced Aligner \citep{mcauliffe17_interspeech}.
 Similarly to The Spoken Wikipedia, we looked up the CIFAR-10/100 labels in forced aligned textual data, and extracted the corresponding audio segments.

 The Mozilla Common Voice corpora, is a crowdsourced open-source collection of voices by volunteer contributors from around the world.
 Like LibriSpeech, Mozilla Common Voice also doesn't provide word-level alignments, hence, we again used forced aligned alignments\footnote{https://github.com/JRMeyer/common-voice-forced-alignments}, and extracted the relevant audio samples.